Berdir/user_relationships/plugins/user_relationship_migrate/README.txt

 telling you the results of the migration, so try not to do that.]
 Finally, it has logic to prevent it from being run a second time after having completed successfully.

-If you do need to restart the migration from the beginning, completely uninstall this module (as opposed to simply disabling it) to clear the status variables that prevent it from running more than once, then re-enable it.
-Because the migration does not check for duplicates, you should also manually delete any entries in the user_relationships table created by previous migrations before re-running the migration.

 PLEASE NOTE: Due to overhead and performance considerations, this module creates relationships without checking to see if the given relationship already exists.
 You should